alphagov/govuk_publishing_components/docs/analytics-gtm/gtm-click-tracking.md

 The module is initialised on the parent element, but tracking only occurs when clicks happen:

-- on child elements that have a `data-gtm-event-name` attribute
+- on child elements that have a valid `data-ga4` attribute
-- on the parent if it has a `data-gtm-event-name` attribute
+- on the parent if it has a valid `data-ga4` attribute

-The contents of `data-gtm-attributes` are parsed as a JSON object and included in the information passed to GTM.
+A valid `data-ga4` attribute is a JSON string that can be parsed into an object, that contains a recognised value for `event_name`.
+Pushes to the dataLayer that do not include a valid `event_name` attribute will be ignored by Tag Manager.

 In the example above, the following would be pushed to the dataLayer.
-Note that the `link_url` attribute is automatically populated with the current page path.
+Note that the schema automatically populates empty values, and that attributes not in the schema are ignored.

 ```
 {
-  'event': 'analytics',
+  'event': 'event_data',
-  'event_name': 'anything',
-  'link_url': '/government/publications/cheese',
-  'ui': {
+  'event_data': {
+    'event_name': 'select_content',
     'type': 'something',
+    'url': 'n/a',
+    'text': 'Click me',
     'index': '0',
-    'index-total': '1',
+    'index_total': '1',
     'section': 'n/a',
-    'text': 'Click me'
+    'action': 'n/a',
+    'external': 'n/a'
   }
 }
 ```